schulle4u/yellow-helloworld/README.md

 Steffen Schultz.
 [Get help](https://datenstrom.se/yellow/help/).

-**TODO:** *Review your extension from the perspective of the user.
-Help users to reach their goals.
-Think about how to make life easier, focus on people and their everyday life.
+**TODO:** *Name the responsible developer(s).
+Review your extension from the perspective of the user.
+Imagine what the user wants to do and think about how to make his/her life easier.
+Focus on people and their everyday life.
 Not on technical details.
 [Learn more about making and publishing extensions](https://github.com/annaesvensson/yellow-publish).*